• Home

 Seven ways to prepare your teenagers for the SAT is the secret weapon to your child doing their best.
 The SAT is a major milestone in their high school life and preparing for college.
 Make it as much of a stress free zone and process as possible.
 Embrace your child(ren) throughout the process and ensure their success and make sure they become a confident test taker.
 Here is how.

-Seven Ways To Prepare Your Teenager For The SAT
+Seven Ways to Prepare Your Teenagers For the SAT Cover Image

 Seven Ways to Prepare Your Teenagers For the SAT

-1. Have your child(ren) take the practice test to see where they are before SAT prepare to measure where they are and need to go.
-Come up with a well organize blend of study sessions, tutors, free programs, free practice test and books to prepare them.
+1. Have your child(ren) take the practice test to see where they are before SAT to measure where they are and need to go.
+Come up with a well-organized blend of study sessions, tutors, free programs, free practice tests, and books to prepare them.
 Practice makes imperfectly perfect testing and you can assist them with preparing through those avenues.

 2. Teach your child(ren) how to make an essay outline and practice writing essays until you have it mastered in the new 50 minute time frame.
 Here is a great time writing advice from Duke – http://twp.duke.edu/uploads/media_items/timed-essay.original.pdf and here are a series of videos – http://study.com/academy/lesson/the-sat-essay.html